Pholiota glutinosa

 Pholiota glutinosa is a species of poisonous fungi in the genus Pholiota, endemic to New Zealand.

 Taxonomy

 First discovered by George Edward Massee in 1989 where it was originally named Hypholoma glutinosum.
-It has also been named P. adiposa and P. aurivellaas..
+It has also been named P. adiposa and P. aurivellaas.

 Description

-This species produces its fruit body from Autumn to early Winter.
-The pileus is convex and obtuse, ranging from 40-60mm in diameter and 60-80mm in height.
-The pileus is yellow with concentrically arranged evanescent darker squarrose scales 5-12mm across.
+This species produces its fruit body from autumn to early winter.
+The pileus is convex and obtuse, ranging from 40–60 mm in diameter and 60–80 mm in height.
+The pileus is yellow with concentrically arranged evanescent darker squarrose scales 5–12 mm across.
 The pileus is shiny in dry weather due to the dried gluten layer on its surface.
 In wet conditions, the scales dissolve into the surface gluten.
 The flesh is white.
-Gills adnate and range from 6-8mm long.
-The spores are rusty orange, elliptical in shape with an area of 7 x 3 μm.
-The stem is 7-12cm long and can be up to 2cm thick.
+Gills adnate and range from 6–8 mm long.
+The spores are rusty orange, elliptical in shape with an area of 7 × 3 μm.
+The stem is 7–12 cm long and can be up to 2 cm thick.